U.S. grapples with fallout from Afghanistan withdrawal with Taliban back in control

 Nebraska Senator Ben Sasse, also a Republican, said Mr. Biden "failed to rise to the occasion."

+"I am disappointed that the Biden administration clearly did not accurately assess the implications of a rapid U.S. withdrawal," he said in a statement.
+"We are now witnessing the horrifying results of many years of policy and intelligence failures."

+Senator Mark Warner, a Democrat from Virginia who chairs the Senate Intelligence Committee, has said he will ask "tough but necessary questions about why we weren't better prepared for a worst-case scenario involving such a swift and total collapse of the Afghan government and security forces."

 While the U.S. drawdown was set to be completed by the end of the month, Mr. Biden authorized 6,000 troops to deploy to Afghanistan to help with getting U.S. personnel and Afghan allies out of the country.
-The U.S. embassy in Kabul, the capital, was evacuated Sunday, though the U.S. charge d'affaires in the country, Ross Wilson, said he is remaining in the city to help American citizens and "vulnerable" Afghans.
+The U.S. embassy in Kabul, the capital, was evacuated to the airport Sunday.
+The U.S. charge d'affaires in the country, Ross Wilson, said he is remaining in the city to help American citizens and "vulnerable" Afghans.
+There are an estimated 11,000 people in Afghanistan who "self-identify" as Americans, Psaki said.

+Jake Sullivan, the White House national security adviser, declined Tuesday to say whether U.S. troops would remain in Afghanistan after August 31 if Americans and Afghan allies are still in the country.

+"I'm not going to comment on hypotheticals," he told reporters at the White House press briefing.
+"What I'm going to do is stay focused on the task at hand, which is getting as many people out as rapidly as possible."

 "We plan on being on the ground there in Afghanistan for the next couple of weeks," Kirby told ABC.
 "It's not just about moving out Americans, it is very much about meeting our moral and sacred obligations to those Afghans who helped us over the last 20 years, getting as many of them out as we can."

-Kirby told reporters at the Pentagon that there have been "no hostile interactions" with the Taliban at the airport in Kabul and said the U.S. is in discussions with Taliban commanders on the ground outside the airport.
+Kirby told reporters at the Pentagon that there have been "no hostile interactions" by the Taliban with American forces or operations, and said the U.S. is in discussions with Taliban commanders on the ground outside the airport.

 Army Major General Hank Taylor said that within the next 24 hours, the U.S. plans to ramp up to at least one evacuation flight leave Kabul per hour, with between 5,000 and 9,000 passengers departing per day.